kaihendry/dabase.com/content/blog/strongly-typed-javascript.md

 1. Assumed easier migrate an existing Javascript code base, doesn't require a "rewrite".
-However the process of getting **Javascript 100% migrated** isn't as crystal clear as it might be if you used Go.
+However the process of getting **Javascript 100% migrated** isn't as clear as it might be if you used Go.
+Update: Tools like https://github.com/alexcanessa/typescript-coverage-report might help!

 # Cons of Typescript